Mathreyu/InstagramApp/README.md

-# MarvelView
+# Marvel Viewer

 ##Description
-- Simple Marvel API interaction which allows the user to browse through the heroes and their apperances in comics.
+- Simple Marvel API interaction which will let you browse MArvel Comics Heroes and their comic appearances.

 ##Libraries used
- - Instagram API
+ - Marvel API
  - Retrofit
  - Picasso
  - ButterKnife
- - Dagger
+ - Dagger 2

 ....
 Will update this on the go.